Meet Our Faculty and Staff

 The distinguished faculty who teach in Northeastern’s online Master of Legal Studies program include Northeastern University professors and industry practitioners in fields including healthcare, human resources, intellectual property and business.
 Learn more about the professors in the Northeastern University online MLS program.

-Professor Abrams is a patient care and employment senior attorney and manager of attorney development in the Office of General Counsel at Partners HealthCare System.
-In this capacity, Professor Abrams represents and counsels MGH, Brigham & Women’s, and other Partners healthcare providers.
-He leads a team of attorneys who provide Partners entities counsel on patient care-related legal matters, in addition to serving on hospital bioethics committees.
-He also represents Partners institutions in employment law matters before the MCAD, EEOC and in court.
-Professor Abrams is also an adjunct healthcare and employment law professor at Northeastern University.
-He previously served as legal counsel to State Senator Andrea F. Nuciforo, Jr. Prior to that, he was a litigation attorney at the law firm of Sullivan & Worcester LLP.
+As a patient care and employment senior attorney and manager of attorney development in the Office of General Counsel at Mass General Brigham (MGB), Professor Abrams represents and counsels MGH, Brigham & Women’s and other MGB healthcare providers.
+He leads a team of attorneys who provide MGB entities counsel on patient care-related legal matters, in addition to serving on hospital bioethics committees.
+He also represents MGB institutions in employment law matters before the MCAD, EEOC and in court.
+He previously served as legal counsel to State Senator Andrea F. Nuciforo, Jr. and as a litigation attorney at Sullivan & Worcester LLP.

 National University of Juridical Sciences in India, BA